Organicism: In biology

 In breathing organisms, the cells were first observed in 17th-century Europe following the invention of the microscope.
 Before that period, individual organisms were studied as a whole in a field known as "organismic biology"; that area of research remains an important component of the biological sciences.

 In biology, organicism considers that the observable structures of life, its overall form and the properties and characteristics of its component parts, are a result of the reciprocal play of all the components on each other.
 Examples of 20th-century biologists who were organicists are Ross Harrison, Paul Weiss, and Joseph Needham.
 Donna Haraway discusses them in her first book Crystals, Fabrics, and Fields.
 John Scott Haldane (father of J. B. S. Haldane), William Emerson Ritter, Edward Stuart Russell, Joseph Henry Woodger, Ludwig von Bertalanffy, and Ralph Stayner Lillie are other early 20th-century organicists.
 Robert Rosen, founder of "relational biology", provided a comprehensive mathematical and category-theoretic treatment of irreducible causal relations he believed to be responsible for life.

+The early biologists of the organicist movement have influenced the organism-centered perspective of the extended evolutionary synthesis.